 What are some last-minute ESL lesson plan ideas?

 So, you need a lesson plan ASAP.
 It’s 30 minutes to go time and your boss just told you that you’re covering a class.
 What can you do to be prepared?
 We’ve collected a couple of quick ESL lesson plan ideas that you can pull from right here.
 Follow the basics of lesson planning in terms of structure and scaffolding, which, if you’re new to teaching, you can learn about in Bridge’s Professional TEFL/TESOL certification courses.
+The structure of your lesson should be:

 You’ll be well on your way to a quick, effective ESL lesson plan!